fchest/ListenNet/README.md

 `pip install -r requirements.txt`

 # Run
-* Using dep/main.py to train and test the model in dep_dependet seeting
+* Using dep/main.py to train and test the model in sub_dependent(within-trial 8:1:1) setting
-* Using indep/main.py to train and test the model in dep_independet seeting
+* Using indep/main.py to train and test the model in sub_independet(Leave-one-subject-out) setting